elibroftw/blog.elijahlopez.ca/content/posts/bu-357-taxation-1.md

     - no capital expense
     - no recreational deduction
 2. Traveling expenses
+    - transportation
+    - meals are 50%
+    - lodging
 3. Professional and union dues
 4. Works space in home
+    - princal place of work OR
-    - used **exclusively** for earning income
-    - and used regularly for meeting customers or clients
+      - workspace itself is used **exclusively** for earning income and used regularly for meeting customers or clients
     - must earn employment income
+    - allocate expenses between work and personal
     - excess amount carried forward
     - rent, utilities, repairs & maintenance, supplies, phone
     - salesperson exclusive: property taxes, house insurance, limited to commissions
 5. Contributions to RPP (registered pension plan)
-6. Use of automobile
+6. Use of automobile for employment purposes
+    - allocate between work and personal
     - interest on car loan up to $300 per month
     - operating vehicle expenses related to employment (%)
     - lease expenses related to employment (%)
+      - max of $900/month
     - capital cost allowance, 30% and cost limited to 34,000 plus sales tax

-<details><summary>work space example answer</summary>
+<details><summary>Slide 49 example</summary>

 So 20% is workspace.
 Computer not on the list.

-Non-Salesperson: 600 + 1000 + 1000 (work related expense) + 1000 +  400 = 3,000
+Non-Salesperson: 600 (utilities) + 1000 (mortgage interest) + 1000 (work related expense) + 1000 +  400 + 5,000 * 0.2 (maintenance) = 4,000

-Salesperson with $15,000 commission: 400 (property taxes) + 40 (insurance) = 3,440
+Salesperson with $15,000 commission: 400 (property taxes) + 40 (insurance) = 4,440

 </details>

 ## Income from Business

-I. Business Income Defined and
+1. Business Income Defined and
 General Rules for Determining
 Business Income
-II.
-Deductions denied and allowed
+2. Deductions denied and allowed
-III.
-Salesperson’s expenses
+3. Salesperson’s expenses

 ### Business income and general rules

-- Business” should be carried on with a profit or REOP
+- Business' should be carried on with a profit or REOP
 - Profit is determined in accordance with well-established business practices

 ### GAAP / IFRS and the Act